cocotools/CoCoTools/doc/source/querying.rst

 To get data from the CoCoMac database, you could browse the website, click through the dropdown boxes to get the desired data table and copy paste.
 However, this method will be a bit cumbersome for most users.
-Alternatively, you can pass customized SQL (structured query language) queries directly to the server and the webserver will return query results in XML.
+Alternatively, you can pass customized SQL (structured query language) queries directly to the server (which is an excellent feature of the cocomac server!) and it will return query results in XML.
 This is by far a preferrable method, but does require knowledge of SQL and XML and then you have to deal with putting the results into some sort of container variable that will be amenable for further processing.

 CoCoTools simplifies this step considerably for the user.
 To query the CoCoMac server using CoCoTools users need only to use the function:

-.. function:: multi_map_ebunch(search_type, subset=False)
+.. function:: coco.multi_map_ebunch(search_type, subset=False)

 This function calls lower-level routines that: